Skip to content

 About Screen

-Once the Device ID is sent, you will get the unlock code you can type in.
-For faster input, you will receive also the QR code that you just need to scan by using the QR button in the About dialog.
+Once you send the Device ID, you will receive an unlock code that you can type in manually.
+For faster activation, you will also receive a QR code that you can scan using the QR button in the About dialog.

 Unlock code Input and QR code reader Button